Theta series and generalized special cycles on Hermitian locally symmetric manifolds: Rapid decrease of Schwartz function valued forms on the normal bundle

+The second statement of the lemma follows from the above and the definition of $M(z,x)$. \end{proof}

-The main technical ingredient for proving Theorem \ref{rapiddecreasingthm} is the following estimate of $M_{z_0}(z,x)$ for all three cases. \begin{theorem} Let $\bx$ and $U$ be as above in each cases and choose $z'_0\in D(U)$ together with $z_0\in D_{U,z'_0}$.
+The main technical ingredient for proving Theorem \ref{rapiddecreasingthm} is the following estimate of $M(z,x)$ for all three cases. \begin{theorem} Let $\bx$, $U$ and $z'_0$ be as in Theorem \ref{rapiddecreasingthm} in each cases.
 There is positive constants $b$ and $c$ depending on $\bx$ and $z'_0$ such that